secretsciencelab/secretcampfire/docs/ADVANCED.md

 If you are opposed to this, you can still use `secret campfire` without a credit card by setting up your `mLab MongoDB` database manually:

 1. Instead of getting `mLab MongoDB` from Heroku, go directly to the `mlab` website: https://mlab.com
-2. Make a new account.
+2. Make a new MongDB Atlas account.
-3. Click `Create new` to make a new database.
-4. For `Cloud Provider` click `amazon web services` and for `Plan Type` click `SANDBOX (FREE)`.
-Click `CONTINUE`.
-5. Pick any region you like.
-Click `CONTINUE`.
-6. Enter a name for your database.
-Click `CONTINUE`.
-7. Click `SUBMIT ORDER`.
-8. Your new database will appear in the table.
-Click on it.
-9. Click on the `Users` tab and click `Add database user`.
-Enter any `username` and `password`.
-(Make sure you don't have the `@` symbol in your password.)
-10. Look at the top of the page for `To connect using a driver via the standard MongoDB URI`.
-Copy the URL that looks like: `mongodb://<dbuser>:<dbpassword>@ds127655.mlab.com:27655/<database_name>`
+3. At the bottom of the `Create New Cluster` page, confirm that it says `FREE` and click `Create Cluster`.
+4. On the next page, you'll see a message saying `Your cluster is being created`.
+Find the `Get Started` checklist on the page and click `Create your first database user`.
+Follow the instructions.
+Enter any `username` and `password` and click `Add User`.
+5. Back at the `Get Started` checklist, click `Whitelist your IP address`.
+Follow the instructions.
+Click `ALLOW ACCESS FROM ANYWHERE` and click `Confirm`.
+6. Back at the `Get Started` checklist, click `Connect to your cluster`.
+Click the `CONNECT` button.
+Choose `Connect your Application`.
+Select `Standard connection string` and copy the URI connection string.
+It looks like: `mongodb://<dbuser>:<dbpassword>@ds127655.mlab.com:27655/database_name`.
+Save this for the next step.

 Next, we will tell your Heroku app to use this database you just created:

 1. Sign in to https://dashboard.heroku.com
 2. Go to your blog/app and click `Settings`
 3. Click `Reveal Config Vars`
-4. Enter `MONGODB_URI` into the left box and the URL that looks like `mongodb://<dbuser>:<dbpassword>@ds127655.mlab.com:27655/<database_name>` into the right box.
-Replace `<dbuser>` and `<dbpassword` with the `username` and `password` you used in Step 9. above.
-Replace `<database_name>` with the name you used in Step 6. above.
+4. Enter `MONGODB_URI` into the left box and your database URL from above that looks like `mongodb://<dbuser>:<dbpassword>@ds127655.mlab.com:27655/database_name` into the right box.
+Replace `<dbuser>` and `<dbpassword>` with the `username` and `password` you used in Step 4. above.

 You're all set!
 Only catch is without a credit card on Heroku, your free quota remains at 550 hours per month -- not enough to run your blog 24/7.
-It'll go to sleep whenever it's idle for 30 minutes and it'll take a couple of seconds to wake up whenever you get visitors.
+It'll go to sleep whenever it's idle for 30 minutes and it takes a couple of seconds to wake up whenever you get visitors.

 ---